top of page

 Includes:

-• 3 nights in Ulaanbaatar at the Holiday Inn Ulaanbaatar with breakfast daily
+• 3 nights in Ulaanbaatar at a 4 star hotel with breakfast daily

 • 2-day Naadam festival with tickets to the horse-racing competition and opening ceremonies, lunch, and additional sightseeing included

-• 3 nights in local ger camps in the Gobi Desert with full board
+• 1 night in a local ger camp in Baga Gazaryn Chuluu with full board

 • Tour of Yoliin Am Gorge